sohelranalive/neocortexapi-CodeHive/README.md

 * Nuget package: NeoCortexApi Version= 1.1.4
 For code debugging, we recommend using Visual Studio IDE/Visual Studio Code.
 This project can be run on github codespaces as well.

+# Usage
+To run this project,

+* Install .NET SDK.
+Then using the code editor/IDE of your choice, create a new console project and place all the C# codes inside your project folder.
+* Add/reference Nuget package NeoCortexApi v1.1.4 to this project.
+* Place numerical sequence CSV Files (datasets) under relevant folders respectively.
+All the folders should be inside the project folder.
+More details are given below.